zpaolo11x/Arcadeflow/README.md

 - 'Reset all options' : Restore default settings for all layout options, erase sorting options, language options and thumbnail options

 ## Previous versions history #

+*v15.0*

+- Added menu entry to install specific versions or branches
+- Added new manufacturers logos
+- Removed option to rotate screen, it's in AM options
+- Improved aspect ratio correction for vertical handhelds
+- Improved smoothness of video transition for background
+- Video background can be enabled even without background snaps

 *v14.9*